 Some doctors advise perimenopausal women to take low-dose birth control pills as a way to regulate hormones that impact our cycles, decrease risk of ovarian/uterine cancer, bone loss, and hot flashes.
 Compared to typical birth control pills, which contain 20-50 micrograms of estrogen, estrogen prescribed to women for menopause most often contain 10-20 micrograms.

 The treatment with the highest reported rate of efficacy for hot flashes is estrogen-based hormone therapy, which comes in the form of a skin patch, gel, cream, spray, or pill.
 It’s proven effective and, as an added bonus, also helps with other symptoms of menopause like vaginal dryness and pain with sex.
 Estrogen-only therapy is generally for those who’ve had a hysterectomy.
 For those of us with a uterus, estrogen treatment is combined with another main female hormone, progesterone.
-That said, this treatment approach may come with potential increased risks of breast cancer, liver disease, and stroke for certain women.
+HRT is safe for most women, however for some, it can increased risks of breast cancer, liver disease, and stroke.
+Therefore, HRT always requires an individualized approach.
 To learn more, refer to our full guide to hormone replacement therapy (HRT).

 Tissue selective estrogen complex